How to Group Tabs Under a Master Tab in Excel (2 Ways)

 Group tabs under a master tab in Excel

-In Excel, you can easily group all tabs in a master tab by creating hyperlinks to them.
 Hyperlinks create shortcuts to navigate within the workbook or open documents on a network server, intranet, or the Internet with a simple click on a cell.
-By organizing your tabs within the master tab, you can readily access them whenever necessary.

-The “Employee Dataset” sheet below lists the employees’ names under column C. The sales records of each employee are stored in separate tabs, which you can hyperlink to the name list.
+The “Employee Dataset” sheet below lists the employees’ names under column C. The sales records of each employee are stored in separate tabs.
+We will hyperlink to these tabs from the list of names.

 Showing Data Tabs

-As in the image, all the employee names are listed in the range C6:C18.Listing all the tab names
+As in the image below, all the employee names are listed in the range C6:C18.Listing all the tab names

 Cell C5, containing the name “Samantha Carlson,” is selected here.